naturally-intelligent/godot-yarn-editor/README.md

 It's not perfect but it's decent and can quickly help identify any issues with your branches.
 For the future, adding additional algorithms for better arrangements, or alternate arrangements, may be added.

+## Yarn

+This is built around an older version of Yarn with choices like "[[text|choice]]".
+You should still be able to edit newer versions of Yarn files but their jump connections won't be detected.
+Sorry!
+Will need an updated Yarn importer for this.

 ## Godot

 This is not be meant as an addon for Godot, just a stand-alone yarn editing app.